TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixCPhpIncludeScripts/TyposcriptConfiguration/Index.rst

          is included, which initializes all the classes, objects and so.
-What you gain here is an environment for your script almost exactly the same as PHP\_SCRIPT because your script is called from inside a class tslib\_cObj object.
-You can work with all functions of the tslib
+What you gain here is an environment for your script almost exactly the same as PHP\_SCRIPT because your script is called from inside a class ContentObjectRenderer (tslib\_cObj) object.
+You can work with all functions of the ContentObjectRenderer (tslib\_cObj) class.
-         \_cObj-class.
 But still all the "static" page content is only generated once, cached and only your script is dynamically rendered.

          **Rules:**

          \- calls to $GLOBALS['TSFE']->set\_no\_cache()and